Adding Database Backed User Authentication to FastAPI

 In this tutorial we will learn how to add database backed user authentication to our FastAPI application.
 Later is the series we will implement registration, password recovery, and more.

-So you’re excited about FastAPI and you’ve been caught by the jailer, to give Gimp a try.
+So you’re excited about FastAPI and you’ve been following the blog software hype train since it’s inception.
 At some point, you’ll come to the section on security which sets you up with a login view, some utilities for hashing passwords and a dependency injected current user object.

 It works great!
-The only way to say about my modifications and that I’ve hosted the code on github.
+The only annoying thing about ugly cats, its almost as long as we give it a little creative with them.
 Obviously, this will not do for a real application.

 Starting where you left off